medicals/FontAwesomeAndroid/README.md

 FontAwesomeAndroid
 ==================

 Leverage the font awesome icon library (http://fortawesome.github.io/Font-Awesome/) in your android projects.
+The vector images will remain crisp and clear on all device sizes

 How to include
 ----------